How to Become a Home Owner

 Applications can be submitted from August 15 through October 31.

 Applications received at other times of the year cannot be processed.

 Every family must complete an application for home ownership.

 Any questions about the application or the application process should be directed to an MAHFH board member at (715) 384-7533.

-Applications are accepted year round for a build to be completed the following year.
+Applications are accepted either by email or by surface mail from August 15 through October 31 for a house to be built the following year.